 Major releases are made on an approximately annual basis.
-Their frequency may vary slightly depending on the status and testing of code and of external factors that may affect the release preparation process (e.g., hardware and system issues).
-Major releases generally reflect the addition of new and improved capabilities and, occasionally, significant structural changes warranting a new model version number.
+Their frequency may vary slightly depending on the status of key desired developments and of major development testing.
+Major releases generally reflect new and improved capabilities to satisfy noted priorities and strategic goals.
 The Release Committee makes a plan and schedule for the major release and posts release information and a timetable on the web.